Washington takes the reins of the G20 for 2026

 The U.S. will also invite new and emerging partners, including Poland, which Washington says has “earned its place” among the world’s top economies after decades of growth.
 “We will be inviting friends, neighbors, and partners to the American G20.
 We will welcome the world’s largest economies, as well as burgeoning partners and allies, to America’s table,” Rubio announced in a press release.

 The G20 now represents approximately 85 percent of global GDP.
-The first “Sherpa” and “Finance Track” meetings will begin on December 15–16 in Washington, followed by a year of working group meetings across the country before the 2026 Summit convenes in December 2026.
+The first “Sherpa” and “Finance Track” meetings began on December 15–16 in Washington (see below), followed by a year of working group meetings across the country before the 2026 Summit convenes in December 2026.

 Important concerns